lrnv/Copulas.jl/docs/src/getting_started.md

 nothing # hide
 ```

-We leverage the Sklar theorem to construct multivariate random vectors from a copula-marginals specification.
+We can then leverage the Sklar theorem to construct multivariate random vectors from a copula-marginals specification.
 This can be used as follows:

 ```@example 1
 MyDistribution = SklarDist(Π, (X₁,X₂,X₃,X₄))